adikabintang/til/security/misc_notes.md

 - Asymmetry is the front door into DoS.
 Example: the server needs to compute every request that comes, but the client does not need to do anything.
 The client can easily flood the server.

+# H(k || m) is not a secure MAC construction

+Building MAC with `H(key || m)` does not guarantee unforgeability.
+See here: https://crypto.stackexchange.com/questions/1070/why-is-hk-mathbin-vert-x-not-a-secure-mac-construction

 # Platform Security
 ## Trusted Platform Module (TPM)